razahtet/ThreeTriosGame/README.md

 # ThreeTriosGame

+A turn-based strategy game where two players must occupy the board with the most cards given.
+When a player places a card, that space cannot be a hole and it cannot already be occupied.
+If the card's number is greater than the number in the facing direction of another card that the other player occupies, the person ends up occupying that card on the space, and that effect stacks.
+The game ends when all possible spaces on the board are occupied.
+The winner is the player who occupies more spaces on the board.

+Reverse mode is basically "less than" instead of greater.
+Fallen Ace is that the A is the lowest, less than 1, usually it's the greatest.
+Reverse Fallen Ace is Reverse and Fallen Ace Combined.
+Same is a modification that can be added to all these game modes where the card can flip the other card if the number facing the other number are the same.

 Overview:
 This codebase is the implementation for the Three Trios gameplay with a textual customer.provider.view.
 To understand the code, the user must know about builder customer.provider.model patterns, how to connect the textual customer.provider.view to the customer.provider.model, and know how to test the customer.provider.model and customer.provider.view based on how the game works.